ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 The downstream peers coordinate their syncing by requesting ranges from the upstream with the help of the "interval store" - to keep track of which ranges are left to be syncronized.

-// TODO explain how the gaps appear in between disconnects, two time stretches, history and live, two things to catch up (live/past)
+Because live syncing happens in sessions - it is inevitable that after a session is completed - the downstream peer disconnects and will be missing chunks that arrive later.

+For this purpose the downstream peer will make a note about the timestamp of the last synced chunk on disconnect.

 The point of the interval based approach is to cover those gaps that inevitably arise in between syncing sessions.

-To save bandwidth, before the contents of the chunk is being sent over the wire, the upstream will sent a set of chunk addresses for approval.
+To save bandwidth, before the contents of the chunk is being sent over the wire, the upstream will sent a range of chunk addresses for approval.
 If the downstream decides that some (or all) addresses are desired - a confirmation message is sent to the upstream, to which it responds with the chunks mentioned in the request.

 ```mermaid
 sequenceDiagram